Memorial Stadium (Indiana University): History

+On August 21, 2025, naming rights to the stadium were sold to Merchants Bank.

 Features

 Playing surface

 The field at the stadium was originally natural grass, but this was replaced in 1970 with artificial turf, which was updated to AstroTurf in 1986.
 The AstroTurf was replaced with grass in 1998, but the field soon reverted to an artificial surface (AstroPlay) in 2003.
 Heavy rains in June 2008 severely damaged the field, washing away the gravel substrate, and creating a large sinkhole in the south end zone, which led to the installation of a FieldTurf surface.
 A new FieldTurf Revolution 360 playing surface was installed prior to the 2016 season.

-"Hep's Rock"
+Hep's Rock

-In 2005, head football coach Terry Hoeppner had a southern Indiana limestone boulder, nicknamed "The Rock", installed in the north end zone as a new campus tradition.
+In 2005 head football coach Terry Hoeppner had a southern Indiana limestone boulder, nicknamed "The Rock", installed in the north end zone as a new campus tradition.
 This limestone boulder was found prior to Hoeppner's first season at IU in the practice field.
 It was removed, put on a granite slab and moved to the stadium.
-The Hoosiers and coach Hoeppner walked out and touched the Rock before running onto the field at every home game during Hoeppner's time as head coach (a tradition that continues today).
+The Hoosiers and coach Hoeppner walked out and touched the Rock before running onto the field at every home game during Hoeppner's time as head coach.
 Terry Hoeppner died of brain cancer on June 19, 2007, and The Rock (renamed "Hep's Rock" during a ceremony with the Hoeppner family on November 6, 2010) now serves as motivation for the team as well as a tribute to Hoeppner's influence on the football program.
+The Rock was relocated to the East Concourse of Memorial Stadium before the 2024 season.